AshrayVB30/AshrayVB30/README.md

 - 👋 Hi, I’m @AshrayVB30
 - 👀 I’m interested to make some crazy stuff into reality.
-- 🌱 I’m currently studing B.E in Computer Science in BNM Institute of Technology, Bengaluru.
+- 🌱 I’m currently studying B.E in Computer Science in BNM Institute of Technology, Bengaluru.
 - 📫 How to reach me https://ashrayportfolio.netlify.app/
 - 😄 Pronouns: He/Him